techery/janet-analytics/README.md

 Annotations for class fields:

  * `@KeyPath` – use this annotation if you want to format your `actionKey` at runtime
  * `@Attribute` - the annotation `value` and field value will form a key-value pair in the `data` map that the tracker receives.
-Accepts primitives, String, Boolean and boxed numbers
+Accepts primitives, String, Boolean and boxed numbers.
+Attributes with `null` value will be skipped and not sent to tracker
  * `@AttributeMap` – sometimes, it might be easier to form a map than to create a [big] number of annotated fields.
 These map contents will be merged with attributes.

 For more info please see the `sample` project code.